rahendz/HMVCI/README.md

 6.  in `application/config` directory, duplicate and rename `database-sample.php` into `database.php`

 ## Simple Documentation
+#### Extends Controller
+There is 3 optional extends controller to use my modular and theme engine with properly.
+- Api Controller *for using restful service as server or client*
+- Private Controller *for backend purpose*
+- Public Controller *for frontend purpose*

 #### Theme Configuration
 Configuration for theme, put it in `construct` each controller to have different theme on each of it.
 Or just set it on `application/includes/controller/(public or private)` for all of public controller.